What Our Dear Visitors Really Think of Our Most Beloved Waterfalls, According to Google Reviews

 Throbbing

-Lastly, Irene Boccato raised concerns about the future of the site, noting, “Now parking is 750 ISK, and they’re building a useless cement path to the waterfall.
+Irene Boccato had broader concerns: “Now parking is 750 ISK, and they’re building a useless cement path to the waterfall.
 The trail is closed, yet they still charge for visits.
 It’s crucial that we rethink how we manage tourism.”
-Kat shared the importance of arriving early to avoid cruise tourists, highlighting the detrimental impact they have on the landscape, ultimately offering three stars.
+Kat advised arriving early to beat the cruise tourists and noted the toll they take on the landscape — three stars.